Oisin-Bourke/codetest-oisin/README.md

 Greetings Brightflag Software Engineer!

-Just to note, I had not previously used Spring JDBC DATA and had some difficulty mapping my objects to the database as I would have liked.
+Just to note, I had not previously used Spring Boot and had some difficulty mapping my objects to the database as I would have liked.

-I had intended to follow the Domain Driven Design (DDD) approach, as suggested here ['Spring Data JDBC, References, and Aggregates'](https://spring.io/blog/2018/09/24/spring-data-jdbc-references-and-aggregates), although this was not successful without using the `CrudRepository` interface (which would have required a different architecture I believe).
+I had intended to follow the Domain Driven Design (DDD) approach, as suggested here ['Spring Data JDBC, References, and Aggregates'](https://spring.io/blog/2018/09/24/spring-data-jdbc-references-and-aggregates), although this was not successful without using the Spring Data `CrudRepository` interface (which would have required a different architecture I believe).

 The application works but could have ben much better.
 Any feedback would be greatly appreciate!

+*I have not added any dependencies.

 > The final h2 schema is below:
 ![schema erd](src/main/resources/images/bf_code_test_erd.png)